osmarks/website/blog/other-stuff.md

 ### We Are Legion (We Are Bob)

-[We Are Legion (We Are Bob)](https://www.goodreads.com/book/show/32109569-we-are-legion-we-are-bob) by Dennis E. Taylor is a fun and decent, though not particularly deep or smart[^5], space-colonization science fiction story.
+[We Are Legion (We Are Bob)](https://www.goodreads.com/book/show/32109569-we-are-legion-we-are-bob) by Dennis E. Taylor is a fun and decent, though not particularly deep or smart[^5], vaguely transhuman space-colonization science fiction story.
+It has a bizarrely simplified universe in many ways: faster-than-light communication with no relativity worries, near-universally-biocompatible life, mentally humanlike aliens and present but nonthreatening AI.

 ### Short stories